 - 1. Implement the PI control on the DSP/DC-Motor system.
 Your code should implement the following operations/specifications: - a.
-Controller's sample period = 0.001 seconds. - b.
+Controller's sample period = 0.001 seconds, so set CPUTimer2 to be called every 1ms and write all your controller code in CPUTimer2's ISR function. - b.
 Read the motor's encoder position feedback. - c.
-Compute motor's velocity from the encoder feedback (encoder channel 1). - d.
+Compute motor's velocity from the encoder feedback (encoder channel 1).

+- d.
 In code, create a set point that steps between 100 rad/s and -100 rad/s every 2 seconds. - e.
 Calculate control effort. - f.
 Output control effort to EPWM3A. - g.
-Print the motor's angular velocity, the control effort's integral portion and the full control effort to the LCD every 100 ms. - h.
 Transfer your angular velocity, control effort and reference over serial port to Simulink for plotting.
 Simulink will plot your data in real-time allowing for real-time tuning of your control gains.
 See how to do this in the below steps. - 2.
-At first get your controller code working, controlling the speed of the motor and printing to the LCD screen.
+At first get your controller code working, controlling the speed of the motor.
+Use the Code Composer Studio's watch expression window to see how fast the motor is spinning.
 Don't worry about transferring the data yet to Simulink.
 Use the Kp and Ki gains you came up with in simulation.
 When working, your motor should spin for 2 seconds in the positive direction close to 100 rad/s and then the next 2 seconds at -100 rad/s. - 3.
-Most of the code you need to transfer data from your DSP program up to Simulink has been given to you both in the DSP sources code and at the Simulink end.
-Your job will be to make a few changes to up load the data point you are interested.
-Find the function simulink\serialRX() at the bottom of your DSP C file.
-Then in that function you will see that there are the variables SIMU\Var1\toSIMU\32bit, SIMU\Var2\toSIMU\32bit, SIMU\Var1\toSIMU\16bit and SIMU\Var1\toSIMU\16bit.
-When Simulink requests data from the DSP these four variables are sent.
-So your job will be to assign these four variables the values you would like to plot in Simulink.
-Notice though that these variables are integers.
+Now transfer this speed response in real-time to Simulink.
+Most of the code you need to transfer data from your DSP program up to Simulink has been given to you both in the DSP source code and at the Simulink end.
+Your job will be to make a few changes to up load the data you are interested in.
+Find, toward the top of your main C-file, the float variables SIMU\value1\32bit, SIMU\value2\32bit, SIMU\value3\16bit and SIMU\value4\16bit.
+These are the variables that are automatically sent to Simulink.
+You will assign these variables to the values you want to see plotting in real-time in Simulink.

+Behind the scenes the above four floating point values are assigned to the integers SIMU\Var1\toSIMU\32bit, SIMU\Var2\toSIMU\32bit, SIMU\Var1\toSIMU\16bit and SIMU\Var2\toSIMU\16bit.
+When Simulink requests data from the DSP these four integer variables are sent.
 Two 32bit integers and two 16bit integers.
-So if you would like to upload a floating point value you will need to scale it by a factor and then remember to scale it back down on Simulink's end.
-So for example you may want to multiply the number by 10000 on the DSP end and divide by 10000 in Simulink.
-This gives 4 decimal places of precision which will more than suffice for our plotting needs.
+To upload float values the given code needs to scale the values by a factor and then remember to scale it back down on Simulink's end.
+The two 32bit integers are scaled by 10000 giving four decimal places of accuracy and the two 16bit integers are scaled by 1000.
+Note those two scales when you open the given Simulink file below.
 Remember that the range of a 32bit integer is -2147483648 to 2147483647 and the range of a 16bit integer is -32768 to 32767.
-The default code uploads the optical encoder 32 bit count values and the ADC 12 bit values.
-Change these four lines of code so that: